skip to main |

 a folk hero of some means and stature (though ill-gotten and among vermin and apologists, respectively), the abstemiousness of Jesse James surprised me.

-as is apparent from his quarters, for more than quarters they certainly are not, he lived only on the plunder of a brief career in larceny,
+as is apparent from his quarters, for more than quarters they certainly are not, he lived only on the plunder of a brief career in larceny, receiving not remuneration for the reproduction of his image nor intonation of his deeds.

 perhaps because those most willing to distribute such artifacts and recount such gruesome tales are those least able to pay.